-If I've got you convinced to try DIY gifts this year, read on!
+If I've got you convinced to try DIY Christmas gifts this year, read on!
 I have compiled a list of unique and creative DIY gifts for everyone on your list.

 Your list is made up of a diverse group of people so your gift list shouldn't be any different.
-I wanted to bring you a selection of DIY gifts across a variety of categories.
+I wanted to bring you a selection of DIY Christmas gifts across a variety of categories.
 The projects below are grouped into the following categories:

-- Edible DIY gifts
+- Edible DIY Christmas gifts

-- Home decor DIY gifts
+- Home decor DIY Christmas gifts

-- Self care DIY gifts
+- Self care DIY Christmas gifts

-- Practical DIY gifts
+- Practical DIY Christmas gifts

-- DIY gifts for (and by) kids
+- DIY Christmas gifts for (and by) kids

-- DIY gift wrapping options
+- DIY Christmas gift wrapping options

 As I sought out the best DIY gifts to bring you, I asked myself this question: would I or someone in my immediate family love to receive this gift?
 If the answer was no, I moved on.